cerndb/tomcat-sso-integration-components/README.md

 When you start to work in a new feature you can:

 1. Create a new branch linked with the [corresponding JIRA issue](https://its.cern.ch/jira/browse/JEEDY-543) `git checkout -b jeedy-1289-readme`
 2. Increase the SNAPSHOT version.
 You can use `mvn versions:set -DnextSnapshot=true`.
+You can find more info about the versions plugin [here](https://www.mojohaus.org/versions-maven-plugin/).

 Pushing your changes to the branch will trigger the **snapshot-package-build** in the [gitlab-ci job](https://gitlab.cern.ch/jeedy/sso-integrations/commons/common-sso-utils/blob/master/.gitlab-ci.yml), uploading the target jars to the [snapshots nexus repository](https://jeedy-nexus-repo.web.cern.ch/#browse/browse:jeedy-applications-snapshot).
 Once the changes are merged, **release-package-build** will be triggered and the jars will be uploaded to the [release nexus repository](https://jeedy-nexus-repo.web.cern.ch/#browse/browse:jeedy-applications-release).